Bear's garlic (Allium ursinum)

 Bear's garlic has been confused with lily of the valley and autumn crocus, especially in the spring before flowering.
 Several cases of colchicine poisoning due to consumption of autumn crocus mistaken for bear's garlic have been reported in recent years.
 Colchine is a highly poisonous alkaloid that can lead to gastroenterocolitis, followed by multiple organ failure, and sometimes death.

 Although there is a lack of human evidence describing the use of bear's garlic for any indication, bear's garlic may have inhibitory effects on human platelet aggregation.
-Bear's garlic is not listed on the U.S. Food and Drug Administration's (FDA) Generally Recommended as Safe (GRAS) list.
+Bear's garlic is not listed on the U.S. Food and Drug Administration's (FDA) Generally Recognized as Safe (GRAS) list.